JasperFx/marten/docs/events/projections/aggregate-projections.md

     opts.Projections.Add<TripProjection>(ProjectionLifecycle.Async);
 });
 ```
-<sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.AsyncDaemon.Testing/TestingSupport/TripAggregationWithCustomName.cs#L17-L30' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_registering_an_aggregate_projection' title='Start of snippet'>anchor</a></sup>
+<sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.AsyncDaemon.Testing/TestingSupport/TripProjectionWithCustomName.cs#L17-L30' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_registering_an_aggregate_projection' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Any projection based on `SingleStreamAggregation<T>` will allow you to define steps by event type to either create, delete, or mutate an aggregate
+Any projection based on `SingleStreamProjection<T>` will allow you to define steps by event type to either create, delete, or mutate an aggregate
 document through a mix of inline Lambda expressions in the constructor function of the projection class or by using specially named methods on the
 projection class.
 It's completely up to your preference to decide which to use.

-Alternatively, if your aggregate will never be deleted you can use a "self-aggregate" as explained in the last section of this page.
+Alternatively, if your aggregate will never be deleted you can use a stream aggregation as explained in the last section of this page.

 To create aggregate projections that include events in multiple streams, see [Cross-Stream Projections](/events/projections/multi-stream-projections).